zerobits01/AI-Project/README.md

 > box# python manage.py runserver 0.0.0.0:8000 # running the server

-halt the machine after doing your job
+halt the machine after doing your job.